|Hallmarks of High Impact Outreach|

 Each of the three units features hands-on activities that reinforce one or more key water concepts known as The Big Water Questions.
 These questions are intentionally broad — such as Is every place in the world part of a watershed? — to encourage students to reach for deeper meaning.
 Each broad question is then followed by one or more specific questions — such as What is a watershed?
 Where does your river start?
 Into what ocean does your river eventually flow?
 How much precipitation does your community receive each year?.
 The goal is for students to understand all questions and be able to formulate logical answers.

 Students are to take an online assessement after they finish each of the three units.
 Each assessment includes between nine and thirteen multiple choice questions.
 Results are analyzed in terms of specific New Mexico cities and partner classes (as a whole).
+Check out our assessment results in the 2012-2013 Annual Report.

 The Proof is in the Wiki